eisa-hussain/Active-Directory-Environment/README.md

 ### Achieved Objectives

-Throughout this lab, we traversed the essentials of setting up and configuring a Windows-based Active Directory environment.
-The walkthrough guided us through everything from initial setup and domain configurations to intricate networking adjustments and automation.
+Throughout this project, we traversed the essentials of setting up and configuring a Windows-based Active Directory environment.
 The PowerShell script's employment for bulk user creation stands as a testament to how scalable and automatable an Active Directory environment can be.

 ### Learning Outcomes

-The lab offered an invaluable hands-on experience, helping to demystify the often complex domain of Windows networking and Active Directory services.
+The project offered an invaluable hands-on experience, helping to demystify the often complex domain of Windows networking and Active Directory services.
 It provided insights into foundational aspects like DHCP setup, user management, Organizational Unit (OU) creation, and networking nuances.
 Perhaps most notably, it demonstrated how automation could significantly enhance administrative efficiency, a key takeaway for any IT professional.

 ### Real-World Applicability

-The skills and knowledge gained from this lab extend far beyond its experimental confines.
+The skills and knowledge gained from this project extend far beyond its experimental confines.
 These competencies are highly transferable to real-world scenarios, where Active Directory is a cornerstone for organizational IT infrastructures.
 The automation aspects, particularly, equip you with the capability to manage large-scale environments effectively.